GNB-UAM/CPG-feeding-Lymnaea/README.md

 This plotting tool might have difficulties plotting large files, you can use other plotting tools such as gnunplot.

 ### Developed by ###
-Alicia Garrido Peña, PhD in Universidad Autónoma de Madrid.
+Alicia Garrido Peña, PhD student at Universidad Autónoma de Madrid.
 Grupo de Neurocomputación biológica (GNB)

 http://www.ii.uam.es/~gnb/